Last updated: August 25, 2023

-As the name of this walk suggests, the starting point of the walk is from Bundeena Drive.
+As the name of this walk suggests, the starting point of the walk is along Bundeena Drive.

 There is a small car park located on the northern side of the road, with the start of the trail on the southern side of the road (see map location).